-Store on interior shelf.
-An egg storage container is provided for your convenience.
+Store in original carton on interior shelf.
+On some models, an egg storage container is provided for your convenience.

 Fruit

 Wash, let dry, and store in refrigerator in plastic bags or crisper.
 Do not wash or hull berries until they are ready to use.
 Sort and keep berries in original container in a crisper, or store in a loosely closed paper bag on a refrigerator shelf.